Authored by the expert who managed and guided the team behind the Uruguay Property Pack

 How do I confirm there are no liens in Punta Del Este right now?

-The standard way to confirm there are no liens or encumbrances on a property in Punta Del Este is to have your escribano request a current Certificado de Gravámenes from the property registry, which lists all registered mortgages, embargoes, and restrictions.
+The standard way to confirm there are no liens in Punta Del Este is to have your escribano request updated DGR certificates and check unpaid debts attached to the property.

 How do I check zoning and permitted use in Punta Del Este right now?

-The authority you should use to check zoning and permitted use for a property in Punta Del Este is the Intendencia de Maldonado, which administers local planning rules, building permits, and coastal development regulations for the department.
+The authority to check zoning and permitted use in Punta Del Este is the Intendencia de Maldonado, especially its ordenamiento territorial rules and local planning tools.

 Don't buy the wrong property, in the wrong area of Punta Del Este